visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

   * How do I compute the mass in a given material?
   * How do I get client/server to TACC working?

-and some may relate to an *operational* aspect of either

-  * The VisIt_ software itself such as
+and some may relate to an *operational* aspect of either the VisIt_ software itself such as

     * A botched *managed* VisIt installation.
     * An update to host profiles to address site access changes.
     * A missing database reader plugin.

-  * Or, the underlying computing infrastructure upon which VisIt_ depends such as
+or, the underlying computing infrastructure upon which VisIt_ depends such as

     * An incompatible graphics driver.
     * A downed file system or network.
     * A trip in the security environment.

-Typically such inquiries originate from users who are in the midst of trying to use the VisIt_ software and are encountering some kind of difficulty.
-However, for highly effective software projects, the work involved in handling such inquiries does not end with simply diagnosing the user's problem(s) and proposing solutions.
+Typically, such inquiries originate from users in the midst of using the VisIt_ software and are encountering some kind of difficulty.
+In highly effective software projects, the work involved in handling such inquiries does not end with simply diagnosing the user's problem(s) and proposing solutions.
 Often the problems users encounter are suggestive of deficiencies in either the software itself or its associated processes and artifacts.

-Continually investing the time to identify appropriate corrections and carry them out in response to such inquiries is a *best practice* similar in many respects to Google's
+Continually investing the time to identify appropriate corrective actions and carry them out in response to such inquiries is a *best practice* similar in many respects to Google's
 `Site Reliability Engineering (SRE) <https://landing.google.com/sre/sre-book/toc/>`_ process sometimes
 `also called <https://www.cio.com/article/3192531/why-you-need-a-systems-reliability-engineer.html>`_
 *Systems Reliability Engineering* or *Services Reliability Engineering*.
-Because our primary focus here is on *software*, it might be appealing to call it *Software Reliability Engineering*.
+Because our primary focus here is on *software*, a natural inclination might be to call this *Software Reliability Engineering*.
 However that name already has a specific meaning in the software industry and it is in no way what we mean by SRE here.

 For mature DOE software projects with long histories and many users, SRE activity represents a wholly different brand of effort than conventional software product development, planning and execution.
 Most DOE software projects, have no dedicated SRE resources.
-The VisIt_ is no exception.
-Instead, developers themselves must also handle SRE activities.
+The VisIt_ project is no exception.
+Instead, developers themselves must also support SRE work.
 Nonetheless, managing SRE work effectively and efficiently is an essential part of maintaining the overall quality of the software as well as the productivity of both developers and users of the software alike.

 Goals